vitiral/artifact/artifact-data/design/raw.md

     }
     ```

-# TST-data-raw
+# TST-read-raw
 partof:
-- SPC-data-raw-markdown
+- SPC-read-raw-markdown
-- TST-data-fuzz
+- TST-fuzz
 ###
 Testing the deserialization shall require a small testing harness.
 The goal is that
 function from this harness be reused for writing even higher level tests.